A Story of Turning and Refreshing (Acts 3:19)

 According to Acts 3:19, this kind of renewal begins when people are willing to be honest, turn toward what is good, and let go of what harms life.

+That’s a message worth hearing and worth sharing in any community.
 Whether you already believe or are still questioning, this verse offers a simple but profound message: change is possible, forgiveness is available, and renewal is real.

 And the door is open to anyone willing to turn.